Python Closure Tutorial – How to Define Python Closures Function

 Here, we passed a function object to outer.

-With this last example, we conclude this Python closure tutorial with closure example python.
+With this last example, we conclude this Python closure tutorial with example.
 Indeed, Python closures are cool.
 They let us refer to nonlocal variables, in turn helping with data hiding.
 We can also use them instead of classes when we only need about a couple methods.
 Furthermore, if you feel any query, feel free to ask in a comment section.